sashirestela/simple-openai/CONTRIBUTING.md

 The remote build will check the code formatting, so the build will fail if the code isn't formatted correctly.

+## Static Analysis
+This project is configured to use [SonarCloud](https://sonarcloud.io) for static analysis.
+That analysis runs after every pull request to the `main` branch and the results can be examined in the project [dashboard](https://sonarcloud.io/project/overview?id=sashirestela_simple-openai).

+It is highly recommended you install the free [SonarLint](https://sonarlint.io) extension in your favorite IDE, so you can analyze your code in advance before your pull request.

 ## Configure IDE (Optional)
 You could set your favorite IDE to be aligned to the custom code format.
 See details below.